 Before the Europeans even arrived in North America, the indigenous peoples were using cowrie shells to perform rituals and show off their so-called supernatural powers.
 A little sleight-of-hand with some shells, and lo-and-behold all the villagers are convinced of your powers!
 Many tribes also played a game called the moccasin game which seems at first a lot like the magicians shell game.
 The shell game often left the player broke due to it being more of a con artists trick than a fair game.
 In the case of the moccasin game, however, the pebbles hidden in the moccasins were not magically manipulated and the two teams would honestly compete to find the hidden pebbles, stacking up points for each correct guess.
 Less flim-flam, more fun.
 It wasn't until the late 1800s that what we think of today as performing magicians started to tour, with both Canadian and international talent bringing their illusions (and cons) to eager audiences.

 James Randi was a contemporary of Ross Bertram albeit sixteen years his junior.
 James endured 13 months in a body cast as a teen and spent a great deal of time reading books about conjuring.
 Soon he was working in a carnival roadshow and eventually took the name The Amazing Randi specializing in escape tricks.
 He still holds the Guinness World Book of Records for being in a sealed casket underwater for an hour and 44 minutes, breaking Harry Houdini's record of one hour and 33 minutes.
-He also holds the record for being encased in a block of ice for 55 minutes.
 He went on to be a strong proponent of debunking those with supposed paranormal and supernatural skills, most notably Uri Geller who made a career out of bending spoons.
-He wrote many books and articles on the subject including the book Flim-Flam! which Penn Teller mentions as being a serious influence on him as a magician.
+He wrote many books and articles on the subject including the book Flim-Flam! which Penn & Teller mentions as being a serious influence on him as a magician.

 Other well-known Toronto magicians include Sid Lorraine, Jay Sankey, Gary Kurtz, and David Ben, who is the sole protege of Ross Bertram.
 Toronto has certainly been the birth-place of many talented performers whose contribution to the world of magic is significant.
 And it continues today to produce serious practitioners of the art-form, whose talents continue in tricking us to believe that magic really does exist, like villagers in those early indigenous tribes.